FranklandJack/Percolate/README.md

 ## Output
-The executable will print the probability of percolating through a grid of the specified size and density.
+1. Running the first executable will output the Monte Carlo estimate of the probability of percolating through a grid of the specified size and density to the command line.

+2. Running the second option will output the Monte Carlo estimate of the probability of percolating through a grid of the specified size and density for all values between minimum and maximum incremented by the provided increment to the command line.
+The plot of density vs. probability can then be visualised by putting the standard output into a file ```$ make range MIN=minimum MAX=maximum INC=increment TRI=#trials ROWS=#rows COLS=#columns > output.txt``` then using the provided plotting tool ```$ ./plot.py output.txt```

 ## Progress
 - [x] source code